{{org_field_logo}}

 8. Policy Review

-This policy is reviewed annually, or earlier if:
+This policy is reviewed at least annually, and sooner where:

 Responsible Person: {{org_field_registered_manager_first_name}}{{org_field_registered_manager_last_name}}